Dddatt/D.js/README.md

 	PARAM - r: The RED color value of the wanted background color in the range of 0 - 1.
 Required

 	PARAM - g: The GREEN color value of the wanted background color in the range of 0 - 1.
-Required
+Default: 'r' param

 	PARAM - b: The BLUE color value of the wanted background color in the range of 0 - 1.
-Required
+Default: 'r' param

 	PARAM - a: The ALPHA color value of the wanted background color in the range of 0 - 1.
 Default: 1